Fresh fruit makes me want to bake cobbler!

 Make the bars! …AND don’t let them derail any progress you’ve made towards clean eating!
 There is nothing wrong with enjoying the occasional treat!

-2018 is shaping up to be a big year for Foodology Geek.
-Sign up for our twice-weekly email updates so that you don’t miss any of the news – including the release of the Beast Bowl Nutrition Cookbook!
+Sign up for our twice-weekly email updates so that you don’t miss any of the latest recipes!

 Apricot Cranberry Cobbler Bars